 Athletes should not be returned to play the same day of injury.
 When returning athletes to play, they should follow a stepwise symptom-limited program, with stages of progression.
-For example: rest until asymptomatic (physical and mental rest)
+For example:

-- light aerobic exercise (e.g. stationary cycle) - sport-specific exercise - 4. non-contact training drills (start light resistance training) - full contact training after medical clearance - 6. return to competition (game play)
+- rest until asymptomatic (physical and mental rest) - light aerobic exercise (e.g. stationary cycle) - sport-specific exercise - non-contact training drills (start light resistance training) - full contact training after medical clearance - 6. return to competition (game play)

 There should be approximately 24 hours (or longer) for each stage and the athlete should return to stage 1 if symptoms recur.
 Resistance training should only be added in the later stages.
-Medical clearance should be given before return to play.